shahid-paramit/docs-getting-started/source/includes/_cli.md

     &nbsp;

 2. Once you've listed the pipes, browse the list.
 You'll see the identifiers (eids) for your pipes along with their aliases and descriptions.
-For example, in your list of pipes, you should see the two sample pipes from your 'Sample Project' repository with the descriptions "Review commits across multiple..." and "Select a subset of a list of contacts"
+For example, in your list of pipes, you should see the two sample pipes from your 'Sample Project' repository with the descriptions "Review commits across multiple..." and "Select a subset of a list of contacts".
+You should also see the pipe we built in the "Building a pipe" section with "Getting Started" name, alias, and description.

     &nbsp;

-    **TODO; need to add aliases for these pipes**
+3. In general, to run a pipe, enter a command like 'flexio pipes run &lt;pipe-alias&gt;' at the command prompt, where &lt;pipe-alias&gt; is the alias for the pipe, which can be set when creating or editing a pipe.

     &nbsp;

-3. In general, to run a pipe, you'll enter a command like 'flexio pipes run <pipe-name>' at the command prompt, where <pipe-name> is the alias for the pipe, which can be set when creating or editing a pipe.
-To run the 'Contact Refinement' sample pipe, enter the following:
+    ```
+    $ flexio pipes run <pipe-alias>
+    ```

     &nbsp;

+4. Let's run the 'Getting Started' sample pipe, assuming the alias is 'paul-getting-started':

+    &nbsp;

     ```
-    $ flexio pipes run <pipe alias>
+    $ flexio pipes run paul-getting-started
     ```

     &nbsp;

-    **TODO: set alias on installation, or use alias from public pipe**
+5. If we want to get back the data from the output, we add the "--output data" parameter to the command:

     &nbsp;

-4. To send input files to a pipe, simply append one or more files, or a wildcard:

-    &nbsp;

     ```
-    $ flexio pipes run pipe-name file.txt
-    -or-
-    $ flexio pipes run pipe-name file.txt *.csv
+    $ flexio pipes run <pipe-alias> --output data
     ```

     &nbsp;

-5. You can also send the stdin input to a pipe:
+6. Let's get back the output for the 'Getting Started' sample pipe, assuming the alias is 'paul-getting-started':

     &nbsp;

     ```
+    $ flexio pipes run paul-getting-started --output data
+    -or-
-    $ echo Hello, World | flexio pipes run pipe-name
+    $ flexio pipes run paul-getting-started --output data > output.txt
     ```

     &nbsp;

-6. Many pipes output data.
-By default, the flexio command line interface does not echo any data.
-If you want to capture this information, add "--output data":
+7. With the command line, it's also possible to send input files or stdin to a pipe.

     &nbsp;

     ```
+    $ flexio pipes run <pipe-alias> file.txt
+    -or-
+    $ flexio pipes run <pipe-alias> file.txt *.csv
+    -or-
-    $ echo Hello, World | flexio pipes run pipe-name --output data > output.txt
+    $ echo Hello, World | flexio pipes run <pipe-alias>
     ```

     &nbsp;

-Further details on the CLI and  SDKs can be found in the [TODO](https://www.flex.io/docs/api/).
+Further details on the CLI and SDKs can be found in the [API Reference Documentation](https://www.flex.io/docs/api/).